-“It’s important you hear this from me directly: The allegations of harassment, discrimination, and retaliation involving me are not true,” Laurent said in an email to Riot employees, as reported by the Washington Post.
+“It’s important you hear this from me directly: The allegations of harassment, discrimination, and retaliation involving me are not true,” Laurent said in an email to Riot employees, as reported by the Washington Post and posted on the Riot website.
 “Nothing of that nature, or even remotely close to it, ever happened.”

-Riot Games has also slammed O’Donnell’s latest sexual harassment allegations in a new filing.
+Riot Games has also slammed O’Donnell’s latest sexual harassment allegations.
 Daily Esports has more.

 UPDATE (March 15th 2021): It’s been reported that Alienware has cut short its LEC sponsorship agreement with Riot Games following this incident.